apostoiis/agis.io/_posts/2013-10-12-dabbling-in-erlang-a-minimal-introduction.markdown

 5
 {% endhighlight %}

 But this error is not exactly what we expected.
-In Erlang, the `=` operator mainly does pattern matching, meaning that:
+In Erlang, the `=` operator does actually pattern matching (there are no LHS/RHS  values).
+A pattern match is written like this:

-* if the LHS variable is unbound (ie. hasn't been set yet) it will assign the RHS to LHS

-* if the LHS is bound, it will pattern match the two values (RHS with LHS) and throw an exception if they don't match.
-If they match, then the actual value is returned.
+{% highlight erlang %}
+Pattern = Expression
+{% endhighlight %}

+The `Pattern` consists of data structures that may contain both bound and unbound variables.
+The `Expression` part may contain data structures, bound variables, mathematical operations and function calls.
+If the pattern match succeeds, any unbound variables will be bound and the value of the expression will be returned.
+Using pattern matching we can extract data of complex data structures:

+{% highlight erlang %}
+> {_, Name, Surname} = {person, "Takis", "Doe"}.
+{person,"Takis","Doe"}
+> Name.
+"Takis"
+> Surname.
+"Doe"
+> {_, Name, "bla"} = {person, "Takis", "Doe"}.
+** exception error: no match of right hand side value {person,"Takis","Doe"}
+{% endhighlight %}

+We extract the name and surname and bound them to the `Name` and `Surname` variables.
+The second pattern match of course fails because *"bla"* does not equal to *"Doe"*.

 Note that all variable names must begin with a capital letter.